 Two’s complement is the dominant way computers store signed integers.
 It lets a single set of adder circuits handle both signed and unsigned arithmetic and gives a unique representation of zero.
-This converter shows the exact bit pattern for any signed integer at common widths.
+This converter shows the exact bit pattern for any signed integer at any of the common CPU widths: 4, 8, 16, 32, or 64 bits.

 How it works